 We also offer radiation therapy, including brachytherapy (internal radiation therapy) for the treatment of prostate cancer.
 During brachytherapy, tiny radioactive “seeds” the size of a grain of rice are implanted into the prostate.
 The implants deliver a low dose of radiation over a period of several months.

 I have worked with Radiation Oncology and Medical Oncology departments at Ironwood Cancer and Research for many years prior to joining the group.
 I have always had full confidence in the superior care provided At Ironwood, and now am very proud and excited to be a member of this highly specialized and diverse cancer team.

-Chemotherapy for Prostate Cancer: Chemotherapy is not a standard treatment for most cases of prostate cancer, but can be useful in cases of advanced prostate cancer where the disease has metastasized to the bones or when Non –responsive to more conventional hormonal therapy.
+Chemotherapy is not a standard treatment for most cases of prostate cancer, but can be useful in cases of advanced prostate cancer where the disease has metastasized to the bones or when Non –responsive to more conventional hormonal therapy.